Audit of public office recordkeeping

 How will we support public offices to improve their IM after audit?

-This also will assist us to target advice, guidance, and other activity to support public offices and local authorities based on insights gained from the surveys and audits.
+This also will assist us to target advice, guidance, and other activity to support public offices based on insights gained from the audits.

 How will the audit results be publicised and released?

-As explained above, we will work with public offices where potential improvements to their IM maturity have been identified by their audit.
-The audit report and Chief Archivist letter will be published on our website after these have been sent to the public office (subject to any justified withholding).
-This will provide transparency and further enable government organisations to be held accountable.
-It will also support our Open Government Partnership (OGP) commitments .
+The audit report and Chief Archivist audit letter will be published on our website after these have been sent to the public office (subject to any justified withholding).
+This provides public visibility of the audit outcomes and will support sector learning as well as our Open Government Partnership (OGP) commitments

-The Chief Archivist will submit the annual report to the Minister on the financial year’s audits required by section 35 of the PRA.
+Additionally, the Chief Archivist is required, under section 35 of the PRA, to submit an annual report to the Minister on the financial year’s audits.
 The Minister presents the report to the House of Representatives.

 How does audit support Te Tiriti o Waitangi?

-As a regulator for public sector IM, we have a leadership role to play in developing understanding within public sector organisations about why and how IM practice should be responsive to Māori.
+As a regulator of public sector IM, our leadership role includes developing understanding within public sector organisations about how IM practice should be responsive to Māori.
 This is consistent with the purpose of the PRA “to encourage the spirit of partnership and goodwill envisaged by the Treaty of Waitangi (Te Tiriti o Waitangi)” (Section 3(g)).